flairNLP/fundus/docs/how_to_contribute.md

 #### Finishing the Publisher Specification

-To complete the publisher specification, specify at least
+To complete the publisher specification, specify at least one of the following parameters:
 - `sitemaps` spanning the entire website,
 - `news_map` referring to a Google News Sitemap or Google News Index Map or
 - `rss_feeds` covering recently published articles.